AndrewAnnex/SpiceyPy/docs/ellipses.rst

 The utility of these facts is that frequently it's easier to find the intersection of the images under the distortion map of two sets than
 it is to find the intersection of the original two sets.
-Having found the intersection of the \`distorted' sets, we apply the inverse
+Having found the intersection of the 'distorted' sets, we apply the inverse
 distortion map to arrive at the intersection of the original sets.
 Some examples: